tspop/NGModel/README.md

 Features Supported By NGModel

-Serialization
++Serialization
-Instantiation
++Instantiation
-Validation
++Validation
-Copying / Hashing
++Copying / Hashing
-Copying and hashing methods are automatically generated for you.
+++Copying and hashing methods are automatically generated for you.

 Mantle vs. NGModel